ForgeRock/openig-devops-guide/docker/sample3-oidc/readme.md

 4. Run the docker image:<br>
 $ `docker run -p 8080:8080 sample3-oidc`

-5. Test that OpenIG is running on http://openig.example.com:8080/openid.<br>
+5. Test that IG is running on http://openig.example.com:8080/openid.<br>
   Depending on whether you logged out of Google, you might need to authenticate.<br>
   The Google login is used to give you access to the OIDC test page, and you are asked to allow access.
 The OIDC test page is then displayed.